ZackAttax/mocktail/README.md

-(lib/mocktail/temperament_server.ex) here the cats name is stored in a list under the keys of its temperaments, and finally the name and breed are sent to the [cat_breed_server](lib/mocktail/cat_breed_server.ex) where the name of the cat is stored in a list under the xkey of the cat breed.
+(lib/mocktail/temperament_server.ex) here the cats name is stored in a list under the keys of its temperaments, and finally the name and breed are sent to the [cat_breed_server](lib/mocktail/cat_breed_server.ex) where the name of the cat is stored in a list under the key of the cat breed.

 While this is happening a list of available breeds and temperaments are printed in the console.